• Skip to Content

 ADS 080 Addiction in the Criminal Justice Population 2 Units

-Students examine the addiction disease process and its role in criminality.
-Students will explore the criminal justice response to addiction, and historical and current trends in addressing the needs of the addicted offender in county, state and federal incarceration settings.
+Students will examine the addiction disease process and its role in criminality.
+Students will explore the criminal justice response to addiction, and historical and current trends in addressing the needs of the addicted offender in county, state, and federal incarceration settings.

 Lecture Hours: 2 Lab Hours: None Repeatable: No Grading: L